|Semester and Year||FA 2012|

 Students may take "Fiction Writing" two times.

-This course provides students interested in writing fiction an opportunity to explore (and practice) various forms of fiction—short story, flash fiction, novel, and graphic novel—in a workshop environment.
+This course provides students interested in writing fiction an opportunity to explore (and practice) various forms of fiction in a workshop environment.
 The main objective of the course is to help students develop their individual styles and voices and to make them aware of the various techniques available to them.
-Every aspect of the craft of writing fiction is examined: point of view, narrative voice, plot, tension, time, sequence, crisis, resolution, dialogue, symbolism, etc. Students are taught to look at texts from the unique perspective of a fellow writer and encouraged to become part of a community of writers where they will work with their peers in a safe, honest and considerate environment.
+We will examine every aspect of the craft of traditional fiction writing: plot, structure, point of view, narrative voice, dialogue, building of individual scenes, etc as well as the new techniques of the digital age: hypertext, self-editing text, visual and audio images, animation.
+We will learn how to balance the traditional with the new without overwhelming the written text with gadgets.
+Students will be taught to look at texts from the unique perspective of a fellow writer and encouraged to become part of a community of writers where they will work with their peers in a safe, honest and considerate environment.
 Students will present their own fiction, respond to the writings of others, and pose questions about literature, editing, and publishing.
-The workshop group and instructor provide a supportive audience that listens and responds to the work of each member.
 Students will be required to write either two short stories, or a short story and a chapter from a novel, or a short story and several pieces of flash fiction.
-The reading assignments will include selections from old and contemporary authors such as Chekhov, Joyce, Borges, Alice Munro, George Saunders, Edward P. Jones, Junot Diaz, Marjane Satrapi.
+The reading assignments will include selections from old and contemporary authors such as Chekhov, Joyce, Borges, Nabokov, Alice Munro, George Saunders, Edward P. Jones, Junot Diaz, Jennifer Egan.

 Advanced Writing Courses (WRTNG-UG)